27 Essential Women-Owned Restaurants You Should Know in Las Vegas

-With it being Women’s History Month—actually, no, we don’t need a special month to celebrate all of the hard-working, inspirational women busting their butts in Las Vegas’ food and beverage industry, as these ladies deserve credit and support all year round.
-Here, we celebrate some of the women who are shaping the local culinary scene in extraordinary ways as the owners (and sometimes also chefs) of some of the most popular, and most renowned, restaurants in Las Vegas.
+With it being Women’s History Month—actually, no, we don’t need a special month to celebrate all the hard-working, inspirational women busting their butts in Las Vegas’ food and beverage industry, as these ladies deserve credit and support all year round.
+Here, we celebrate some of the women who are shaping the local culinary scene as owners and chefs of some of the most popular and renowned restaurants in Sin City.

-And while this list places a focus on restaurants owned by Vegas locals, we’d be remiss not at least nod to the celebrity-backed, women-owned restaurants on the Strip like Giada at The Cromwell and Pronto by Giada at Caesars Palace, owned by Giada de Laurentis; CHICA Las Vegas, owned by Lorena Garcia; and Border Grill at Mandalay Bay, owned by Susan Feniger and Mary Sue Milliken; Vanderpump Cocktail Garden at Caesars Palace and the forthcoming Vanderpump à Paris at Paris Las Vegas, owned by Lisa Vanderpump; and Martha Stewart’s first-ever restaurant The Bedford, coming soon to Paris Las Vegas.
+And while this list places a focus on restaurants owned by Vegas locals, we’d be remiss not to at least nod to the celebrity-backed, women-owned restaurants on the Strip like Giada at The Cromwell and Pronto by Giada at Caesars Palace, owned by Giada de Laurentis; CHICA Las Vegas at The Venetian, owned by Lorena Garcia; Border Grill at Mandalay Bay, owned by Susan Feniger and Mary Sue Milliken; Vanderpump Cocktail Garden at Caesars Palace and the forthcoming Vanderpump à Paris at Paris Las Vegas, owned by Lisa Vanderpump; and Martha Stewart’s first-ever restaurant The Bedford, coming soon to Paris Las Vegas.

 Whether you’re sticking to the Strip or eating your way through the greater Las Vegas area, make it a point to support these worthwhile restaurants not just during Women’s History Month, but all throughout the year.